RichardAlvin/MyPortofolio-React/README.md

-Under Development, Please wait for the result, thank you
+Still Under Development, but you can see the update website in the link below: